thecartercenter/nemo/README.md

   - Login using username **admin** and password **temptemp** (make sure to change the password).
   - Create a new Mission and get started making forms!

+### Running the tests

+ELMO currently uses a mixture of legacy Test::Unit tests and RSpec specs.
+Both should be run.
+Use `rake test && rspec`.

 ## How Do I Contribute to ELMO?